StephenCleary/iterjs/README.md

 # iterjs
-ES6 library for working with iterables and iterators
+An ES6 library for working with iterables and generator functions